Learn how to build these rustic wood shelves to give any room style. This easy to follow tutorial will guide you through each step.

 During our family room makeover for the One Room Challenge I wanted a place to display some personal items, mostly family photos.
 By nature I like less things and sometimes that can leave a room looking unfinished.
 I’m always working on finding a balance between too much and too little stuff.

-If you followed along with our makeover then you know I was hoping to complete the makeover without any help from Ray.
+If you followed along with the start of our makeover then you know I was hoping to complete the makeover without any help from Ray.
 Not because he doesn’t want to help me but he was in a really busy time at work.
 I asked if he would help me make some simple DIY Rustic Wood Shelves.
 After I showed him my idea and how simple they were he agreed to help.

 Joanna Gaines is such a design inspiration to me.
 Her attention to detail is amazing.
 One thing I love in many of the homes she transforms on Fixer Upper is the natural wood.
 The cozy feeling you get from natural wood was what I was after.